popeindustries/lit/packages/lit-html-server/README.md

 ### Lazy (partial/deferred) hydration

 When rendering web components, **lit-html-server** adds `hydrate:defer` attributes to nested custom elements.
-This provides a mechanism to control and defer the hydration order of nested web components that may be dependant on data passed from a parent.
-See [`@popeindustries/lit-html/lazy-hydration-mixin.js`]() for more on lazy hydration.
+This provides a mechanism to control and defer the hydration order of components that may be dependant on data passed from a parent.
+See [lazy-hydration-mixin](https://github.com/popeindustries/lit/tree/main/packages/lit-html#lazy-hydration-mixin) for more on lazy hydration.

 ### DOM polyfills

 In order to support importing and evaluating custom element code in Node, minimal DOM polyfills are attached to the Node `global` when `@popeindustries/lit-html-server` is imported.
-See [`dom-shim.js`](/src/dom-shim.js) for details.
+See [dom-shim.js](/src/dom-shim.js) for details.

 > **Warning**
 > Depending on the order of imports, the Node process may exit with a `ReferenceError: window is not defined` error.
-Avoid this error by moving the import from `@popeindustries/lit-html-server` to the top of your file, or import `@popeindustries/lit-html-server/dom-shim.js` directly before all others.
+Avoid this error by moving the import of `@popeindustries/lit-html-server` to the top of your file, or import `@popeindustries/lit-html-server/dom-shim.js` directly before all others.

 ## Directives

-_Most_ of the built-in `lit-html/directives/*` already support server rendering, and work as expected in **lit-html-server**, the exception being those directives that are asynchronous. **lit-html-server** supports the rendering of Promises and AsyncInterators as first-class primitives, so special versions of `async-append.js`, `async-replace.js`, and `until.js` should be imported from `@popeindustries/lit-html-server/directives`.
+_Most_ of the built-in `lit-html/directives/*` already support server rendering, and work as expected in **lit-html-server**, the exception being those directives that are asynchronous. **lit-html-server** supports the rendering of `Promise` and `AsyncInterator` as first-class primitives, so versions of `async-append.js`, `async-replace.js`, and `until.js` should be imported from `@popeindustries/lit-html-server/directives`.

 ## Benchmarks

-Benchmarks for rendering a complex template in **lit-html-server** vs. [@lit-labs/ssr]():
+Benchmarks for rendering a complex template in **lit-html-server** vs. [@lit-labs/ssr](https://github.com/lit/lit/tree/main/packages/labs/ssr):

 ```bash
 # @popeindustries/lit-html-server